webtactics/changs.com.au/pages/gluten-free.md

           <div class="accordion-content">
 <p>No, but it is very easy to make a gluten free version of all your favourite dishes.</p>

-<p>Rice can be used to make noodles, wrappers, dumplings, pancakes and many other products.
-Substitute wheat noodles for rice noodles, use rice flower and soya products for your gluten free Asian feast!</p>
+<p>Rice can be used to make noodles, wrappers, dumplings, pancakes and many other products.</p>
+<p>Substitute wheat noodles for rice noodles, use rice flower and soya products for your gluten free Asian feast!</p>
 <p>Chang's has a large <a href="/products/gluten-free/">gluten free range</a> including noodles and all of our sauces</p>
       </div>
         </div>